XaF/omni/README.md

 ### Environment values

 - `OMNI_GIT` *[path]* The workspace directory where omni will clone and look for repositories.
 Defaults to `~/git` if it exists, or `$GOPATH/src` if it is defined.
-- `OMNIDIR` *[path]* The path to the omni repo.
+- `OMNIDIR` *[dirpath]* The path to the omni repository.
 Defaults to searching under `$OMNI_GIT`.
 - `OMNI_ORG` *[comma-delimited list of strings]* Provides some quality-of-life for using omni with the organization/s a user regularly interacts with.
 Organizations are idenfitied by a prefix on the git origin.
 With the example: `OMNI_ORG="git@github.com:XaF,github.com/XaF"`.
    - The organizations in the list are handled as an implied prefix for some commands, in the order in which they are declared, stopping at the first match.
 Example: `omni clone foo` would attempt to clone `git@github.com:XaF/foo.git` first, then if no match, it would attempt to clone `https://github.com/XaF/foo.git`.
    - All organizations are implicitly trusted. `omni up` would not ask if you trusted the repo `git@github.com:XaF/foo.git` or `github.com/XaF/foo.git`.
-- `OMNI_CONFIG` *[path]* The path to an omni global configuration file.
+- `OMNI_CONFIG` *[filepath]* The path to an omni global configuration file.
-- `OMNIPATH` *[colon-delimited list of paths]* Provides the paths to different omni commands.
+- `OMNIPATH` *[colon-delimited list of dirpaths]* Provides the paths to different omni commands.
 This is searched after `path/prepend` and before `path/append` when looking for available commands.
 This works like the `PATH` environment variable but for omni commnds: only the first command in the path for a given name will be considered.